roookeee/datus/USAGE.md

 Every `.from(...).(...).to(ConstructorParameter::bind)` definition automatically moves to the next constructor parameter until every constructor parameter is bound to a mapping process.

-*datus* provides additional functionality once every constructor parameter received its mapping process:
+*datus* immutable API provides additional functionality once every constructor parameter received its mapping process:

 `spy(BiConsumer<In, Out>)`: `spy` is used to notify a given function about a successfully applied mapping process.
 The main use case of `spy` is logging or other cross-cutting concerns.
 It is strongly discouraged to change the input object in any way.